KibuchiFred/springbootrocks/README.md

 CRUD Operations using Data JPA Hibernate

-Export entire list or individual list item to PDF (with QRCode, using itext) or CSV or JSON
+Export entire list or individual list item to PDF (with QRCode, using itext) or Excel or Jasper Report or CSV or JSON

 Export entire list to Excel using poi